Elle Robinson

 Lucinda "Elle" Robinson is a fictional character from the Australian television soap opera Neighbours, played by Pippa Black.
-The character made her first screen appearance during the episode broadcast on 19 September 2005.
-She was introduced as the daughter of established characters Paul (Stefan Dennis) and Gail Robinson (Fiona Corke).
+The character made her first screen appearance during the episode broadcast on 19 September 2005, following her off-screen birth in 1989.
+She is the daughter of established characters Paul (Stefan Dennis) and Gail Robinson (Fiona Corke).

-She is characterised as a manipulative female who executes various scams and plots against other characters.
+Elle is characterised as a manipulative female who executes various scams and plots against other characters.
 In one instance Elle feigned a terminal illness for personal gain.
 The character has been used to play the topical story of post traumatic stress.
-Production also subjected Elle to Retroactive continuity as scriptwriters aged the character considerably.
 In June 2009, Black announced her decision to leave Neighbours to seek out other roles.
 The character departed on 3 December 2009.
-Black reprised the role for a brief appearance on 9 September 2019 and again on 25 July 2022 for the serial's final episode.
+Black reprised the role for a brief appearance on 9 September 2019 and again on 25 July 2022 for one of the serial's intended final episodes.
+The character was reintroduced in a regular capacity on 2 September 2025, recast to Elise Jansen.